Affiliate links on Android Authority may earn us a commission. Learn more.

 Bouncer is an outstanding privacy app.
 It even won our best app of the year for 2018.
 This app lets you automatically remove permissions from apps with very little effort.
 So, for instance, you want to check in to a place on Facebook.
 You can enable location permission and then set Bouncer to automatically remove that permission after 15 minutes.
 Thus, Facebook no longer has the permission ever.
 Permission management is a great way to protect your privacy from nosy apps.
 Bouncer makes that process infinitely easier.
-Android Q has some good permission features coming, but Bouncer is still the app to try for long term management.
+Android 11 and 12 both have improved the permission system quite a bit and it’s easier to control from the OS than ever before, but Bouncer still has a place for folks who want to micromanage their permissions.

 Price: Free / $4.99 per year